Step-by-Step Guide

 How PCP Car Finance Claims Work

-From your initial eligibility check to receiving your compensation, here is a detailed breakdown of every stage of the PCP claims process — so you know exactly what to expect.
+From your initial eligibility check through to the outcome of your claim, here is a detailed breakdown of every stage of the process — so you know what to expect.
+Outcomes are decided case by case and are not guaranteed.

 The Process